exasol/ai-lab/doc/user_guide/docker/jupyter-hub.md

 it provides a web server that offers the following functionality:

 * Authentication of users against preconfigured methods (PAM, OAuth, Kerberos, etc.)
-* Allocation required resources (for example, starting virtual machines)
+* Allocation of required resources (for example, starting virtual machines)
 * Spawning Jupyter processes for users.
 * Managing traffic between users and Jupyter processes.